polius/meteornext-docs/docs/guides/utils.md

 ### Partial Clones

-This mode it's used to clone only some tables of a database.
+This mode is used to clone only some tables of a database.

 First choose the server and the database to be cloned.

 ![alt text](../../assets/utils/clones/utils-clones-source.png "Clones - Source")

-Here choose the destination server and database to be cloned.
+Here, choose the destination server and database to be cloned.

 ![alt text](../../assets/utils/clones/utils-clones-destination.png "Clones - Destination")